JeanBaptisteServais/escalada/README.md

 #bot [0, 95, 0, 255, 255, 255] are the good parameters the current wall.
 With this light intensity (day intensity different night intensity)

+But this is for the three first picture who's represent the same caracteristics of light.
+It show the importance of the wall parameters.

+So for each hours or if change of light like a cloud pass the wall_parameters must be modify.